michelkana/SMS-mobile-money-platform/README.md

 # Peer-2-Peer Mobile Money Platform using SMS and simple phones

 This platform requires a GSM device connected on serial port.
-It receives and decodes SMS containing with payment instructions.
+It receives and decodes SMS containing payment instructions.
 No internet needed.

 ![](architecture1.png)